blueskiesatx/earthquakes/README.md

 To plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in a second data set and visualize it along side your original set of data.
 Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates.

 ![earthquakes](img/seismic.png)

+Tools used:
+Leaflet, CSS, geojson data
+Leaflet is a beautiful, evolving Javascript library for visualizing interactive maps. https://leafletjs.com/